wusatosi/exemplar/README.md

 ### Configure and Build the project using CMake Preset

-This project recommands using [CMake Preset](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to configure, build and test the project.
+This project recommends using [CMake Preset](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to configure, build and test the project.
 Appropriate presets for major compilers has been included by default.
 You can use `cmake --list-presets` to see all available presets.